walmartlabs/concord-website/docs/plugins/confluence.md

 - `childPageContent` - string, Required - content added to child page.

 <a name="deletePage"/>

 ## Delete a Page

-The CONFLUENCE task can be used to delete an existing page with the `deletePage` action.
+The `deletePage` action can be used to delete an existing page.

 ```yaml
 flows: